simulkade/JFVM.jl/README.md

 [![DOI](https://zenodo.org/badge/28677142.svg)](https://zenodo.org/badge/latestdoi/28677142)

 ## IMPORTANT NOTES
-  + The code now works with the new type system of Julia 6.
+  + The code now works with Julia 1.0.
 All you need to do is to check out the master branch:
 ```
-Pkg.checkout("JFVM")
+] add JFVM#master
 ```
   + 3D visualization requires calling Mayavi via PyCall.
 It made too many problems recently, so I have decided to disable it until I find a better solution for 3D visualization.
 Suggestions/PRs are very welcome.
   + I have decided to move the visualization to a new package [JFVMvis.jl](https://github.com/simulkade/JFVMvis.jl.git), that ypu need to install by: